Ashlie-G/LuxeEthique/README.md

 ### R16 ###
-Detail any third party services that your app will use In terms of involvement from third party applications, Luxe Ethique utilizes Cloudinary for image hosting, Stripe for payment systems and Heroku for deployment.
+Detail any third party services that your app will use In terms of involvement from third party applications, Luxe Ethique utilizes Cloudinary for image hosting, Stripe for payment systems, Heroku for deployment and Formspree for the contact form functionality.
 - Cloudinary
     - Cloudinary is a cloud based image and video service.
 It allows a user to upload, store and edit images or video for websites and applications.
-Luxe ethque uses it to facilitate the image upload for new and exisiting listings.
+Luxe ethque uses it to facilitate the image upload and storage for new and exisiting listings.
 - Stripe
     - Stripe is a payment processing software for e-commerce websites and mobile applications.
-It will be imlpemented within the app for users to purchase products.
+It will be imlpemented within the app for users to purchase product listings.
 - Heroku
     - Heroku is a cloud platform that allows developers to build and operate applications in the cloud.
 Heroku supports many computer languages and makes the deployment process seamless.
+The app will be deployed with Heroku due to its simple deployment process, its compatability with Rails and PostgreSQL and integration of ENV file secret keys.
 - Formspree
     - Formspree is a form backend API and email service used for HTML forms.
 This service provided the action and inputs for the contact form to send the request straight the the Luxe Ethique email account.